ibrod83/javascript-binary-converter/README.md

 #### Byte decimals to Int16Array

-Important: Being that int16 uses two bytes(16 bits) to represent 1 number, the program will "group" the bytes into groups of 2.
+> :warning: Important: Being that int16 uses two bytes(16 bits) to represent 1 number, the program will "group" the bytes into groups of 2.
-In the following case, 4 bytes will result in 2 numbers:
+In the following case, 4 bytes will result in 2 numbers.
 Note that being that Int16 is signed, any decimal you pass will result in the two's complement binary.

+> :warning: About byte order: Any conversion to integers larger than 8, will rely on the system's byte order, which is usually little-endian(which might be counter intuitive).

 ```javascript
     const bytes = [-127,-127, -1, 2]